ktzsh/databricks-dspy-forge/README.md

 # DSPy Forge

-A visual platform for building, prototyping, and deploying multi-step agentic programs on Databricks using DSPy's prompting and reasoning primitives.
+A visual platform for building, prototyping, and deploying multi-step agentic programs on Databricks using DSPy's programming and signature based primitives.

 ## Overview